helpvisa/ecommerce_database/README.md

 This application requires a MySQL database in order to run; use the included schema.sql file to create this database.
 Once this has been done, seeds can be added to test the api endpoints.
 Run 'node seeds/index.js' in order to seed the database; the application can be started using 'npm start' in the commandline, and the api endpoints can be tested in a browser or similar testing environment.

+Please make sure the included .env.example file is edited to include the information necessary for the application to access your database, and that it is renamed to simply .env

 A video walkthrough can be found [at this link.](https://www.youtube.com/watch?v=7tK51AMAWIc)